crufters/actio/README.md

 The readme in the [`examples` folder](examples) is your best place if you are looking for a tutorial.

+## Services included

+Actio aims to be batteries included: it contains a bunch of services that help you bootstrap your system (but tries to not force you to use these) faster:

+- [x] Authentication service for login, register, oauth (facebook etc.) login
+- [x] File service for file upload.
+Upload to a local disk or to Google Storage etc in production.
+- [x] Config service for handling public configuration and secret values.
+- [x] Payment service with Stripe and other payment provider supports and a ledger that helps you keep track of money and accounts in case your system operates with topups.
+- [ ] ...and many others that the community will find useful.

+Let's list a few concepts that can give you a taste (without the intent of being complete or 100% easy to follow)

+## Supported infrastructure dependencies

+- [x] Postgres
+- [ ] Redis
+- [ ] Many more coming

 ## Running as microservices

 Note: this functionality is not in the main branch yet.